 EXCLUSIVE-GM exploring 'flying car' market using its Ultium electric battery-sources

-DETROIT, Sept 15 (Reuters) - General Motors Co GM.N is exploring options in the aerial taxi market, including whether to build electric air taxis, known colloquially as "flying cars," as part of a push by the U.S. automaker to look for growth in related transportation markets, two people familiar with the matter said.
+DETROIT, Sept 15 (Reuters) - General Motors Co GM.N is exploring options in the aerial taxi market, including whether to build the vehicles known colloquially as "flying cars," as part of a push by the U.S. automaker to look for growth in related transportation markets, two people familiar with the matter said.

+Chief Executive Mary Barra on Monday briefly made her first reference ever to Detroit-based GM's interest in the air taxi market.
+It fits with development of electric vehicles (EVs) and its Ultium advanced electric battery.

+"We believe strongly in our EV future and not just for vehicles," she said at an RBC conference.
+"The strength and flexibility of our Ultium battery system opens doors" for many uses, she added, "including aerial mobility."

+GM spokesman Stuart Fowle declined to elaborate.
+"It's an area we're really excited about and looking at."

+Corporate and private investors have poured at least $2.3 billion into more than 100 aerial vehicle startups, including drones and electric air taxis, but the technology still faces significant roadblocks to commercialization and profitability, according to investor website PitchBook.

-GM is weighing all options - whether to build, supply or partner - as it decides whether to join other automakers in the still-developing market, said the sources, who asked not to be identified.
+GM is weighing all options - whether to build, supply or partner - as it decides whether to join such automakers as Hyundai Motor Co005380.KS, Toyota Motor Corp7203.T, Daimler AG DAIGn.DE, Volkswagen AGVOWG_p.DE and Geely Automobile 0175.HKin the still-developing market, said the sources, who asked not to be identified.
 GM could make an announcement early next year.

-GM spokesman Stuart Fowle said GM is looking at aerial mobility, but declined to elaborate.
+GM's study of the aerial mobility market is part of the push by GM's innovation group to explore other transportation markets for growth, one of the sources said.
+The group is headed by Alan Wexler, who reports to Barra and was hired in July in the newly created position of senior vice president of innovation and growth.

 ((benjamin.klayman@thomsonreuters.com; 313-600-2277; Reuters Messaging: benjamin.klayman.thomsonreuters.com@reuters.net))